holman/spaceman-diff/README.md

 ## install

 Once you have your dependencies installed, drop `spaceman-diff` (LINK NEEDED) onto your system or your dotfiles directory or whatever kooky stuff you're using.
-Basically you need `spaceman-diff` to be available to your `$PATH`.
 After that, you need to configure Git to use `spaceman-diff` for all your image diffs.

 If you don't have one already, create a file at `~/config/git/attributes` and add this to it: